hsynlms/muteferrika/README.md

 | Name              | Arguments                                   | Description                                                     |
 | ---               | ---                                         | ---                                                             |
 | tagRender         | `fullMatch` `finalOutput` `shortcodeOutput` | This event will be fired before the shortcode tag is being replaced by the rendered output |

-## Contribution
-Contributions and pull requests are kindly welcomed!

-## License
-This project is licensed under the terms of the [MIT license](https://github.com/hsynlms/muteferrika/blob/master/LICENSE).